VenturaNotes/Knowledge/Neuroscience/Mark F. Bear et al./(Home Page) Neuroscience - Exploring the Brain by Mark F. Bear et al..md

 ### The Origins of Neuroscience
 - “You probably already know that the [[nervous system]]—the [[brain]], [[spinal cord]], and [[Nerve|nerves]] of the body—is crucial for life and enables you to sense, move, and think.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=48&annotation=2FC2FMJM))
 - Hominids back a million years damaged each other's skulls indicating they knew how much the brain was vital to life
-- “As early as 7000 years ago, people were boring holes in each other’s skulls (a process called” [[trepanation]]), evidently with the aim not to kill but to cure” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=48&annotation=E73QCJ3F))
+- “As early as 7000 years ago, people were boring holes in each other's skulls (a process called” [[trepanation]]), evidently with the aim not to kill but to cure” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=48&annotation=E73QCJ3F))
 	- “procedure may have been used to treat headaches or mental disorders, perhaps by giving the evil spirits an escape route.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=49&annotation=PYBHXZE4))
 - “The view that the heart was the seat of consciousness and thought was not seriously challenged until the time of Hippocrates.” ([pdf](zotero://open-pdf/library/items/L52NKGDQ?page=49&annotation=XGCFY5QZ))
 	- physicians of ancient Egypt over 5000 years ago were away of symptoms of brain damage